How to Install Homebrew on Mac

 • Homebrew analytics tracking ID and Homebrew analytics user ID.

-• Events, e.g., Homebrew install event category.
+• Events (for example, the Homebrew install event category).

 brew analytics off